Fermilab's Community Organization

-With help from Fermilab's Housing Office, NALWO has collected books, especially children's books, many donated by local bookstores and libraries, and housed the collection at the Vending/Laundry building on Sauk Blvd., which has 24 hour access.
+With help from Fermilab's Housing Office, NALWO collected books, especially children's books, many donated by local bookstores and libraries, and housed the collection at the Vending/Laundry building on Sauk Blvd., which has 24 hour access.
 The library is on the honor system.
 We suggest that borrowed books be returned in 3 weeks.
 The library is still in progress to our knowledge, and available to those living in the Village.
 If you are interested in this, or have donations, please contact us at email@example.com.

 The maternity closet, created by the Fermilab Mothers at Work Program, is now located in the Fermilab Children’s Center.
 Those interested in using or donating clothes should make an appointment with staff at the Children's Center at x3762.